 Gibraltar is full of caves.
-They are a part of the long history of the Rock, stretching back to the earliest times.
-One of the most famous – and the one most easily accessible to visitors – is the spectacular St Michael’s Cave, close to the top of the Rock of Gibraltar.
+They are a part of the long history of the Rock, known since the earliest times as The Hollow Mountain.
+One of the most famous of the caves of Gibraltar – and the one most easily accessible to visitors – is the spectacular St Michael’s Cave, close to the top of the Rock of Gibraltar.
+One of many places to visit during your trip to Gibraltar.

 The Phoenecians called Gibraltar Calpe (meaning “hollow”), and the Romans expanded this to Mons Calpe, or Hollow Mountain.
 The name was appropriate.
 Gibraltar has more than 200 caves, both sea and inland caverns, a result of erosion of the limestone rock.